akshat044/HospitalManagementSystem/README.md

 🏥 Hospital Management System (Java + JDBC)
-Welcome to the Hospital Management System – a beginner-friendly Java project designed to teach the fundamentals of Java programming and database connectivity using JDBC.
-This project walks you through building a fully functional system to manage patients, doctors, and appointments using Java and MySQL.
+A beginner-friendly Java project to build a fully functional Hospital Management System using Java and JDBC.
+Learn how to manage patients, doctors, and appointments with real database connectivity.

-📌 Overview
-This project helps you understand and apply core concepts in Java programming, database design, and JDBC.
-You'll learn how to manage real-world data with proper structure and logic — a great addition to your portfolio or resume!

 🚀 Features
-🔧 Setup & Configuration
+🔧 Development Environment Setup
-Step-by-step setup of Java development tools and JDBC drivers.
+Configure Java, MySQL, and required JDBC drivers.

 📊 Database Schema Design
-MySQL-based schema including tables for:

-Patients

-Doctors

-Appointments
-With proper relationships and constraints.
+Create tables for patients, doctors, and appointments with relationships and constraints.

 ☕ Java JDBC Connectivity
-Establish a reliable connection between Java and MySQL using JDBC.
+Connect your Java application to the database using JDBC.

-🧑‍⚕️ Manage Patients & Doctors
+🧑‍⚕️ Manage Patients and Doctors
 Add, view, and manage patient and doctor records.

-🗓 Book Appointments
+🗓 Appointment Booking
-Schedule appointments with doctors based on user input.
+Book appointments with available doctors.

-🕒 Doctor Availability Checker
+🕒 Doctor Availability Check
-Check and display doctor availability by date.

-💻 Technologies Used
+Check which doctors are available on a specific date.

+🛠️ Tech Stack
+Language:
-Language: Java
+Java

+Database:
-Database: MySQL
+MySQL

+Connectivity:
-Database Connector: JDBC
+JDBC

+Tools:
-IDE: IntelliJ IDEA / Eclipse / VS Code
+IntelliJ IDEA / Eclipse / VS Code

-Version Control: Git
+MySQL Workbench

-📂 GitHub Repository
+GitHub
-🔗 Hospital Management System – GitHub